unahouExosite/docs/murano/products/device_api/http/README.md

 The [read](#read) procedure now supports long polling.
 Long polling is a method of getting a server push without the complexities of setting up publicly accessible HTTP server endpoints on your device.
 As the name suggests, long polling is similar to normal polling of an HTTP resource, but instead of requiring the client to make a new request to the server constantly, the server will wait to return until it has new information to return to the client (or a timeout has been reached).

-To perform a request with long polling simply add the header `Request-Timeout: <miliseconds>` to your request.
+To perform a request with long polling, simply add the header `Request-Timeout: <miliseconds>` to your request.
 The server will then wait until a new datapoint is written to the given dataport and will then immediately return the value.
-If no datapoint is written before that time a `304 Not Modified` is returned and the client may make another long poling request to continue monitoring that dataport.
+If no datapoint is written before that time, a `304 Not Modified` is returned and the client may make another long polling request to continue monitoring that dataport.

 You may also optionally add an `If-Modified-Since` header to specify a start time to wait.
 This is exactly the same as the `alias.last` semantics in scripting.
-You will want to use this if it's important that you receive all updates to a given dataport, otherwise it is possible to miss points that get written between long polling requests.
+You will want to use this if it's important that you receive all updates to a given dataport; otherwise it is possible to miss points that get written between long polling requests.

-Note: Only one dataport may be read at a time when using long polling.
+Note: only one dataport may be read at a time when using long polling.

 ### request